mblum/nn/README.md

 ### Preparing your data

 Organize your training data into a *(m x n_input)* matrix containing the training inputs.
-Each row of this matrix correspods to a training sample and each column corresponds to a feature.
+Each row of this matrix corresponds to a training sample and each column to a feature.
 Prepare a matrix of size *(m x n_output)* containing the target values, where *n_output* is the number of dimensions of the output.

           matrix_t X(m, n_input);
           matrix_t Y(m, n_output);

-          // fill with data
+          // fill here with data

 ### Initializing the neural network

 This neural network implementation only supports fully connected feed forward networks.
 The neurons are organized into *k* layers.
-There is at least one input layer and one output layer and an arbitrary number of hidden layers.
+There is at least one input layer, one output layer and an arbitrary number of hidden layers.
 Each neuron has outgoing connections to all neurons in the subsequent layer.
 The number of neurons in the input and the output layer is given by the dimensionality of the training data.
-After specifying the network topology you can create the neural network.The weights will be initialized randomly.
+After specifying the network topology you can create the neural network.
+The weights will be initialized randomly.

           Eigen::VectorXi topo(k);
           topo << n_input, n1, n2, ..., n_output;